 Four long serving Teacher Assistants have left since October 2022 (100% TA change) - all having career changes or retiring (dentistry, higher education & ESCC library service).
 Two TAs were appointed in December 2022 and 1 long serving TA left in September 2023 and a new TA has been appointed in October 2023.
 The EYFS Reception TA went on maternity in October 2023 and we appointed for that role.
+The Nursery Assistant went on maternity leave in March 2024 and we appointed for that role.

 In November 2022, East Hoathly had Local Authority monitoring visits for both 'Safeguarding' and 'SEND'.
 The reports concluded that 'Pupils are safeguarded well at this school' and 'There is an inclusive approach and feel to the school.
 SEND feels like it is interwoven into all aspects of school life.
 Clearly defined systems and processes underpin the inclusivity, which are reviewed and improved as needed.
 It is clear that there is a flexible and inclusive team with strong SEND leadership in your school.'
+Subsequent to this monitoring, Sian Leahy (Pioneer Inclusion Manager) is now (from September 23) a Lead Local Authority SENCo in East Sussex, supporting inclusion in other local schools.
 In February 2024, we achieved 94% (Classified as Outstanding) in our Local Authority Health & Safety Inspection.
 See reports in Ofsted files & website 'Lead Inspector' tab.